 - Share information and updates across university silos

 - Fundamentally shift the systems and structures of the university toward equity

 The WUEIC is made up of a combination of role-based, appointed, and open call members who may be Washington University students, faculty or staff.

-The Council will have a minimum allocation of $500,000 to be used to seed, leverage, or expand activities with systemic impact.
+Throughout the year, university units may ask the Council or its Committees for feedback, review, or recommendations on specific plans, programs, policies or initiatives.
+WUEIC also has $500,000 in funds to be used to seed, leverage, or expand activities with systemic impact.
 Examples might include grants for innovative approaches within departments working on more equitable outcomes, investments to support staff/faculty/student participation in institutional opportunities or policies, etc.